hswopeams/cadchain/README.md

 A designer can protect her design by calling `protectDesign(bytes32 hashedContentPointer)`.
 It is assumed the front-end has already stored the actual design on something like IPFS.
 Only the hashed pointer will be stored on the blockchain.

-A 3D printer can request to use a design by calling 'useDesign(bytes32 hashedContentPointer)'.
+A 3D printer can request to use a design by calling `useDesign(bytes32 hashedContentPointer)`.
 A 3D printer may use a design once for free.
 After that he must pay a fee (the prototype only requires a nominal fee of 1000 wei).
 The fee gets allocated to the designer's balance in the contract.